Louisiana Exemptions for School Vaccine Requirements

 If once informed they still refuse to comply with the law, contact your state representative/senator (find yours here).
 Sometimes all it takes is a phone call or two.
 And of course, Health Freedom Louisiana is here to help as well!

-Exemptions Do NOT Need to Be Notarized
+Your Statement of Dissent Does NOT Need to Be Notarized

 Don’t do it!

-* For Anyone Battling Schools or Licensed Daycares on Exemptions
+For Anyone Battling Schools or Licensed Daycares

 If they make any reference to the law/statute (R.S.
 17:170) in their handbook or correspondence you’ve got them.